Opening to Heart Connection

 Life often works in wondrous, unexpected ways, especially with those who are deeply dedicated to doing what is best.
 I give many thanks for this rich experience and for the warm connection I felt on that day with my new friend.
 I also give thanks for the amazing guidance I continue to receive daily in my life, and invite us all to remember that when we move from the heart with the intention of supporting what's best for all, many miracles may come our way.

 Note: My Cuba court case made the front page of our local newspaper and even was reported in an article in the Los Angeles Times.
 To see the best article on it, click here.
-The investigation is ongoing, though we haven't heard anything now in five years.
+The investigation is ongoing, though we haven't heard anything now in over 15 years.
 My lawyer says that's a good thing.
-The case may just fade into obscurity, particularly as the mood towards Cuba has now changed.
+The case will likely fade into obscurity, particularly as the mood towards Cuba has now changed.
 For other fascinating stories from my time interpreting, click here.

 Don't miss our treasure trove of inspiring resources